brunobevilaquaa/rate-limiter/examples/ratelimiter/README.md

 docker-compose -f docker-compose-example.yml up -d
 ```

-This command will start a Redis instance and an Web Server as specified in the `docker-compose-example.yml` file.
+This command will start a Redis instance and a Web Server as specified in the `docker-compose-example.yml` file.

 ## Example Token